dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ### Filter Bubble

 Another result of the previous scenario is a phenomenon that is called the filter bubble.
-Coined by Eli Pariser and made famous by his book of the same name, fiter bubble is the idea that you become trapped inside a bubble wherein only the information that a personalization algorithm (a filter) thinks you would like gets passed in.
+Coined by Eli Pariser and made famous by his book of the same name, filter bubble is the idea that you become trapped inside a bubble wherein only the information that a personalization algorithm (a filter) thinks you would like gets passed in.
 As you give the system more and more data, your bubble becomes smaller and smaller, a niche within a niche.
 You get trapped in a positive feedback loop with no escape.

 <div style="margin: 0 auto;max-width: 700px;text-align: center;">
     <figure>